beaulebens/keyring-social-importers/readme.txt

 * All posts created by the importers are associated with a taxonomy called `keyring_service`, which allows you to filter/select them.
 Appears in wp-admin as "Imported From" under the Posts menu.
 * Every attempt is made to download/store as much data as possible, and use it intelligently (e.g. tags).
 * Raw import data is stored in a custom field (`raw_import_data`) as a json_encode()ed string.
+* On services that support tags, label a Post as private by using the tag #keyringprivate on the original

 = Delicious =
 * Every bookmark from your [Delicious](https://delicious.com/) account is imported as a post.